5/7/2025

 CFO

-Yeah, my thought I would add, when you think about us talking about investments, is to make the underlying product better because ultimately that's what's driving the scale leading to the profit dollar production that you're seeing in the business.
-Whether it's organic portion of the business or even some of the organic things that we're talking about, it gives us an opportunity to invest more, ultimately to drive more profit dollar production.
+Yeah, Michael, I would add, right, like when you think about us talking about investments to make the underlying product better because ultimately that's what's driving the scale leading to the profit dollar production that you're seeing in the business, right?
+Whether it's the organic portion of the business or even some of the inorganic things that you're talking about, it gives us an opportunity to invest more ultimately to drive more profit dollar production.
 That's the key formula that we try to use when we think about all of our lines of business.

 speaker